Nursing DNP

 About the Program

 Graduate nursing education strongly reflects the values and goals of nursing and the broad mission of Temple University.
-The DNP program prepares graduates to provide primary care for individuals, families and communities grounded in evidence-based practice and research.
+The DNP program prepares graduates to become leaders in their practice and facilitate care of individuals, families and communities grounded in evidence-based practice and research.
 Embedded in the program is the social context of health systems, health policy, and health economics and their impact on the individual, family and community.
-Students are prepared to provide direct primary care to individuals across diverse settings and indirect administration of systems of care, as well as to participate in the development and implementation of health policy.
-The DNP program expands students' scope of practice while maintaining a clinical primary care focus.
-Through integration of the educator, clinician and research roles, faculty work with DNP students to cultivate the value of evidence-based clinical practice and its potential impact on individuals, groups and communities.
+Based on the selected program concentration, the students are prepared to provide direct primary care to individuals across diverse settings and indirect administration of systems of care, as well as to participate in the development and implementation of health policy.
+The DNP program extends the students' knowledge and skills in their selected area of study.
+Through the integration of the evidence-informed clinical practice, quality improvement and nursing education, faculty work with DNP students to cultivate the value of evidence-based practice and its potential impact on individuals, groups, and communities.

 Time Limit for Degree Completion: 7 years